AA (Alcoholics Anonymous)

 Recovery Residence: Level II

 These are staff-run residences, often called Sober Living Homes, where house managers monitor activities and screen potential residents.
-These facilities typically serve those actively in treatment, but who still can benefit from a more structured, supervised environment.
+These facilities typically serve those actively in recovery, but who still can benefit from a more structured, supervised environment.

 Recovery Residence: Level III

-These are supervised residences with high levels of support to guide the treatment process.
+These are supervised residences with high levels of support to guide the recovery process.
 The goal of these facilities is to provide a structured environment that allows the resident to transition to lower levels of support or independent living.

 Recovery Residence: Level IV

 The most structured and supervised level of recovery residences, these facilities provide primary medical treatment services by credentialed staff and are generally located in a more institutional environment.
 This is often the first step people make into recovery housing during the treatment process.

 Resuming drug or alcohol use after seeking treatment for addiction.
 A common issue that may require a person to seek further treatment or to make adjustments to an existing plan.
 Note: The National Institute on Drug Abuse states “Relapse does not mean treatment failure.
 The chronic nature of addiction means that relapsing to drug abuse is not only possible, but likely, similar to what happens with other chronic medical illnesses - such as diabetes, hypertension, and asthma - that have both physical and behavioral components.
 And like these illnesses, addiction also requires continual evaluation and treatment modification if necessary”.

 Relapse Prevention Therapy (RPT)